-15.15.30 set pressure convergence 0.01
+15.15.32. set pressure convergence 0.01

-This command sets the convergence criterion for the total pressure.
+This sets the convergence criterion for the total pressure.
 The number is the largest relative error in the pressure.
-The number on the line is interpreted as the linear error if it is positive and the log of this error if negative.
+The number is interpreted as the linear error if it is positive and the log of this error if negative.
 The default value is 0.01.

-15.15.31 set punch commands
+15.15.33. set punch commands

-Punch output, described in the section beginning on page 122 above, is the primary output mechanism for the code.
+Punch output, described in the section beginning on page 127 above, is the primary output mechanism for the code.
 This command sets various details about how this output is generated.

-set punch hash "newstring" When more than one iteration is performed each will be ended with a series of hash marks to locate with an editor.
+set punch hash "newstring" When more than one iteration is punched into a file each ends with a series of hash marks to locate with an editor.
 This command sets the hash string to something else.
 A new string must appear within the pair of double quotes.